-Uganda, Jamaica, Honduras, El Salvador and Guatemala are a few of the most homophobic countries in the world.
+Uganda, Jamaica, Honduras, El Salvador and Guatemala are just a few of the most homophobic countries in the world.
 Gay, lesbian and trans people are despised, persecuted and often hurt, beaten up or even killed.
 They live in societies that not only offer no protection, but where homophobia is deliberately incited by politicians and churches.
-An everyday life unimaginable for us, which is a perpetual reality for LGBT people in those places.
+An everyday life unimaginable for us, which is a perpetual reality for LGBT+ people in those places.

 Many of them are trying to flee their homelands.
 But where to?
 Borders are closed and illegal escape routes are often life-threatening.
 Only very few individuals manage to get to safe countries where they can apply for humanitarian asylum.
 But what happens to the others?
 What about those who have no chance of ever getting a visa, who barely have enough to survive, let alone money to travel.
 Our outreach is to benefit those who cannot flee and must struggle to survive under terrible circumstances.

 RAINBOW SUPPORT NETWORK